Rohland/barky/README.md

   - `text` - a string to search for in the response body (case-insensitive)
   - `json`- a JavaScript expression to evaluate on the JSON data returned by the request
   - `match` - a regular expression to match against the response body
-  - `message` - the message to display if the text is not found
 - `alert` - defines the alert rules, see below
 - `tls` - if property is missing, the defaults below apply
   - `verifiy` - defaults to true, set to false to disable all certificate verification